Proximinal and Cebysev Sets in Normed Linear Spaces

-In this paper, we study a part of approximation theory that presents the conditions under which a closed set in a normed linear space is proximinal or \u{C}eby\u{s}ev.
+{\bf Abstract.} In this paper, we study a part of approximation theory that present the conditions under which a closed set in a normed linear space is proximinal or \u{C}eby\u{s}ev.